 Hot Plates: 10 Dishes to Try Right Now in Boston

-From a perfect pupu platter to a spicy fried chicken sandwich, your handy list of buzz-worthy plates.
+From caviar-topped waffles to the best meatballs around, your handy list of buzz-worthy plates.

 28 W Broadway, Boston, 617-766-8630, foxandtheknife.com.

 After a night cheering on the Sox at Fenway, decompress at nearby Hojoko, an izakaya inside the rock-n-roll-inspired Verb Hotel.
 This funky little sibling to O Ya (a luxe sushi palace downtown), just debuted a new Tokyo-style record bar, dubbed the Groove.
 The chill, vinyl-spinning lounge is perfect for kicking back with a cocktail and some Groove-exclusive snacks–including adorable, soba taiyaki-like waffles shaped like the cartoon character Hello Kitty.
 They’re accompanied by miso-maple syrup, and a choice of smoked trout roe or Island Creek white sturgeon caviar.
 (Interested in some other new and creative caviar presentations?
 Check out these ideas, from our feature-length look at what’s new in New England seafood.)

 Longfellow’s Burger at the Longfellow Bar at Alden & Harlow